Identification of Dyestuff From Unknown Dyed Samples

 Result: 03: The dyed sample is found to be dyed with basic dye.

-Test: 04 (Vat, indigo dye)
+Test: 04 (VAT, indigo dye)

 Experiment no: 01: Boil with the soap solution and NH4OH solution for 1 minute.